GuidanceMantras/GuidanceMantras/README.md

   * Analyze above points once again before making a decision to buy something/anything
 - Always go for second hand buy as a first option on different application such as olx, ebay , amazon or others
 - Always buy either new or second hand in festival season or offer season such as Diwali, black friday, big billion day, or christmas offer or so on
+- Always look for areas in your cities, where things will be cheaper
+- In Bengaluru, people get cheap products in different areas like below
+- JC Road in Bengaluru: cheap car and bicycle parts, cheap laptop, mobile and parts, cheap electronics parts
+- SP road in Bengaluru : cheap second hand books and new ones
+- Chikkpete in Bengaluru: cheap clothes
+- Shriram pura and cubbonpete in Bengaluru : branded clothes for less money

 ### Payment
 - Never pay full amount to any buying such as electronics(phone, laptop, cars and so on), clothes,
 - Never pay full amount to anyone such as schools, colleges or universities or so on